K-Ogasawara11/RBF_poly_CS/README.md

   This project is licensed under the MIT License, see the license.txt file for details.

 # References
-- K. Ogasawara and T. Enomoto, 2025: Application of cubed sphere projection to a meshless shallow water equation model.
+- K. Ogasawara and T. Enomoto: Application of cubed sphere projection to a meshless shallow water equation model.
 J. Comput.
 Phys., submited.
 - Jonah A. Reeger and Bengt Fornberg, 2015: Numerical Quadrature over the Surface of a Sphere.
 Stud.
 Appl.
 Math.
 137, 174–188.
 - R.S.
 Womersley, I.H.
 Sloan, Interpolation and cubature on the sphere [website], http://web.maths.unsw.edu.au/ rsw/Sphere/ , 2003.
 - Williamson et al. 1992: A Standard Test Set for Numerical Approximations to the Shallow Water Equations in Spherical Geometry,  J. Comput.
 Phys.,  102, 211-224.